 The band has been performing for more than three years now and is increasingly in demand as their reputation spreads.
 They began as regular performers in their local area of Montgomeryshire, but these days are also often to be seen at events much further afield.

-The group have been in the studio between February and June this year, recording material for their first CD, Cwynion ac Ysbrydion (Whines and Spirits).
-The CD is now on sale and available either at gigs or by contacting Teulu.
+The group were in the studio between February and June of 2017, where they recorded their first CD, Cwynion ac Ysbrydion (Whines and Spirits).
+The CD is now on sale for £10 and available either at gigs or by contacting Teulu.